radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81.md

 Beginning with the v8 release, the software now follows Semantic Versioning.
 Version numbers will use the format MAJOR.MINOR.PATCH:

-MAJOR – incompatible API or behavior changes
-MINOR – backward-compatible feature additions
-PATCH – backward-compatible bug fixes
+MAJOR – incompatible API or behavior changes <br> MINOR – backward-compatible feature additions <br> PATCH – backward-compatible bug fixes

 This change makes it easier to understand the type of changes included in each release and to plan upgrades with greater confidence.